ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

 DPF DataSources
 ===============

-The DataSources is a class available as a submodule of the 'ansys.dpf.core' package.
-It contains files with the analysis results.
-So this object is used in the first basic step: define simulation data, by defining where it is located.
+``DataSources`` is a class available as a submodule of the 'ansys.dpf.core' package.
+It manages paths to their files.
+Use this object to declare data inputs for DPF and define their locations.

-This example will describe the functionalities and functions of the class DataSources and can be generalised for all the files formats accepted by Py-DPF:
+This tutorial describes the behavior of the ``DataSources`` class for all files formats accepted by PyDPF-Core:

 .. _list_extensions_solvers:
-**Supported apps by DPF and their related formats**
+**Solver output formats supported by DPF:**

    - MAPDL files: .rst, .mode, .rfrq, .rdsp